Rajan is a botany and chemistry major. He has worked as a poultry breeder for 23 years, breeding layer and broiler parents.

 Sweet potatoes are tuberous roots that are mostly eaten though sometimes the shoots and young leaves of the plant are also consumed.
 Sweet potatoes are only remotely related to potatoes which belong to the plant Solanum tuberosum.

-The plant grows as a vine while the sweet potato has a smooth skin with tapering ends and variously colored skins from yellow to range, red, brown to purple and beige while the flesh color varies from white, pink, orange, red to beige and purple.
+The plant grows as a vine while the sweet potato has a smooth skin with tapering ends and variously coloured skins from yellow to orange, red, brown to purple and beige while the flesh colour varies from white, pink, orange, red to beige and purple.

-The white or pale colored fleshed sweet potato is less sweet and drier than the dark colored varieties.
+The white or pale coloured fleshed sweet potato is less sweet and drier than the dark-coloured varieties.

 Sweet potato is rich in several vitamins & minerals and benefits our health in several ways as listed below.